 I still cater mainly to the relatively small SEO audience instead of the large ones I did in the early days.
 Google made me fat and lazy!

 Like in real life I want to become fit and active again.
 Maybe then I will be strong enough to deal with the Google bully and be able to say “no” when he tries to force me change my site or writing style for him.

 Google wants your content as their business model is to get it for free to put ads around it

 They literally pose as a search engine while in reality they are just the biggest ad agency in the world.
 I hate ads like most people do.
 I blocked them.

-Why should I give away my content for free to Google to pollute the Web around it with their text ads?
+Why should I give away my content for free to Google to pollute the space around it with their text ads?

-My miraculous Panda recovery doesn’t make me overtly happy.
+My miraculous Panda recovery didn’t make me overtly happy.
 Maybe I am not thankful.
 After all almighty Google has forgiven me!
 Still I wanted to tell you about it.

 Take note: it was just a glitch and my site vanished again from Google results a few days later.
 Yet this ironic experience was insightful nonetheless.

 Letting go of your Google may result in the disappearance of the problems created by Google.
 To paraphrase Bob Marley: no Google no cry!

 You can detox your site by removing access to Google bots anytime.
 Then the flow of creativity is unhindered again.